SYK-08/nuttx/README.md

     tools/configure.sh <board-name>:<config-dir>

-There is an alternative Windows batch file that can be used in the windows native environment like:
+There is an alternative Windows batch file that can be used in Windows native environment like:

     tools\configure.bat <board-name>:<config-dir>